Francisco Manuel Sánchez de Tagle: Political career

 In 1808, he was made regidor and secretary of the Ayuntamient of Mexico City, and passed regulations regarding the municipal archives.
-After Mexico gained representation in the Spanish Cortes under the Constitution of Cádiz, Tagle was elected a deputy to the Cortes in 1814.
+After Mexico gained representation in the Spanish Cortes under the Constitution of Cádiz, Sánchez de Tagle was elected a deputy to the Cortes in 1814.
 He was nonetheless a supporter of Mexican independence and wrote odes to the heroes of the insurgency.
 He was the individual who drafted the act of Mexican independence and was also among its signers.

 With the triumph of the Plan of Iguala, independent Mexico was set up to be a monarchy.
-Tagle was a Bourbonist, who wished a member of the Spanish royal family to assume the Mexican throne, but it ultimately went to Agustín de Iturbide, and Tagle remained such a staunch opponent of Iturbide that he was one of the congressional deputies arrested by the emperor in 1822.
+Sánchez de Tagle was a Bourbonist, who wished a member of the Spanish royal family to assume the Mexican throne, but it ultimately went to Agustín de Iturbide, and Tagle remained such a staunch opponent of Iturbide that he was one of the congressional deputies arrested by the emperor in 1822.

-After the fall of the First Mexican Empire, Tagle was governor of the State of Mexico, and he was favored to assume the governorship of Michoacán by that state's legislature.
+After the fall of the First Mexican Empire, Sánchez de Tagle was governor of the State of Mexico, and he was favored to assume the governorship of Michoacán by that state's legislature.
 From 1824 to 1826 he was a deputy in the lower chamber, and a senator.
 In 1830, he was made accountant general.

-As the First Mexican Republic gave way to the Centralist Republic of Mexico, Tagle helped draft the Siete Leyes, giving a discourse to congress on establishing a fourth branch of government, which would eventually become the Supreme Moderating Power, a council that was constitutionally above even the president, and which Tagle would be chosen to be a member of.
+As the First Mexican Republic gave way to the Centralist Republic of Mexico, Sánchez de Tagle helped draft the Siete Leyes, giving a discourse to congress on establishing a fourth branch of government, which would eventually become the Supreme Moderating Power, a council that was constitutionally above even the president, and which Tagle would be chosen to be a member of.

 In 1846, he was a contributor to El Tiempo, Lucas Alamán's paper advocating the establishment of a monarchy in Mexico.